Jaynabergman/WETO_ddRAD/04_Filtering/07_Paralogs.md

 ### Outputs

 ## 4. Running populations (STACKS)
-This is ran to select for only the SNPs that were determined in the previous steps and generates the vcf file.
+This is ran to generate a vcf file that only has SNPs that were determined in the previous steps (i.e. are not in paralogous regions of the genome).

 ### Inputs